buildo/avenger/docs/core/Caching.md

   - `fetch` is re-performed only upon manual invalidation

-Avenger doesn’t make any assumption about cache serialization.
+Avenger doesn't make any assumption about cache serialization.
 It is totally up to you if you want to serialize your cache e.g. to `localStorage` when running in a browser.
-It is also up to you to make sure your cached data is serializable, avenger won’t complain to store non-serializable data in memory.
+It is also up to you to make sure your cached data is serializable, avenger won't complain to store non-serializable data in memory.

 Accessing and serializing the current cache state is as simple as: